iyervish/design-crit/README.md

 # DesignCrit

-Get instant, expert-level feedback on any website design—powered by AI.
+Get instant, expert-level feedback on any website design.

 ## What is DesignCrit?